 - Friendly discussions

 - Engaging in fulfilling pastimes such as playing games, cards, exercise, hobbies, and favorite interests

 - Supplying the transportation and accompaniment needed to help seniors remain active in the community around them

 - And so much more

-Contact us online or call us now at 269-224-1683 for help in making sure your senior loved one is socially active and experiencing life to the fullest!
-We proudly provide Portage in home care services, as well as other areas in Michigan.
-To learn more about all of the cities we serve, visit our Service Area page.
+Contact us online or call us now at (269) 373-5444 for help in making sure your senior loved one is socially active and experiencing life to the fullest!
+Our Kalamazoo, MI dementia care and in home care services help families in communities across the state of Michigan.
+To view the full list of communities that we serve, visit our Service Area page.